DJGump/loan_default_predicition/README.md

 # Small Business Loans: Predicting Default
-Analyzing historical data to create the best model predicting if a loan will default or not.
+By predicting if a loan will default, the Small Business Administration can better determine which loans need their support.

 The original data was taken from Kaggle, and can be found here: https://www.kaggle.com/mirbektoktogaraev/should-this-loan-be-approved-or-denied?select=SBAnational.csv